ukmispbe/it-web-aem-website/waters-aem-ui.apps/src/main/scripts/groovy/upgrade/aem-6.5-repository-restructuring-readme.md

 Hybris, Solr and System Notification pages have been moved out of `etc` and to `var`, necessary updates to filter.xml and rest of the code were made.

 ### Todo
-Commerce folder has not been covered as part of the current activity, Hybris Importer to be used for a fresh import.
+Commerce folder has not been covered as part of the current activity, Hybris Importer to be used for a fresh import (Although a script has been created to updated references and delete the old location)